geodaftw/EZ-CNC/README.md

 ##### /Archive/
 Archived files from previous testing.
 Will be removed when version 1.0 is complete

+##### /Modules/
+This is where all modular functions will go.
+Haven't implemented yet, but this will be important

 ### Todo: Future Upgrades
 * Specify upload directory
 * Searching capability